Linepithema humile

 Distribution

-Native to northern Argentina, Uruguay, Paraguay, Bolivia, and southern Brazil.
-Introduced globally, thriving in many Mediterranean climate areas including South Africa, New Zealand, Japan, Easter Island, Australia, the Azores, Europe, Hawaii, and the continental United States.
+Native to northern Argentina, Uruguay, Paraguay, Bolivia and southern Brazil.
+Introduced and established in South Africa, New Zealand, Australia, Japan, Easter Island, Hawaii, Europe, and the continental United States (particularly California and the Southeast).
+In Europe, present in southern Europe for over 100 years; first recorded in Corsica in 1957.
+Spreads principally through human-mediated jump-.

 Diet